 The decentralized exchanges do not require users to trust them with their money: user's wallet is not controlled by a single entity.
 Orders are digitally signed directly by owners, as an authorization process.
 Users control their funds, but on-chain trading has the side effect of trading not in real-time as at a centralized exchange.

 Decentralized exchanges have some advantages over centralized, but also the drawbacks.

 If all the components of the exchange are decentralized there is no automatic matching of buy and sell orders, these operations also should be done by users.
 For example, for a specific order, which is validated and put in an order book, any other user can add a digitally signed counterorder and send the complete transaction with a pair of orders to the blockchain.
-Then the assets are transferred between the buyer and seller.
+Then the tokens are transferred between the buyer and seller.

 Also with such lack of automatic matching and fast cancellation, there is vulnerability to miner front-running.
 The miner of the next block will always have the option to execute canceled orders with themselves as the counterparty, potentially profiting from such an order.

 What if we decentralize not all components of exchange, but only the matcher part?
 This design eliminates two of the described problems above: the arbitrageur with already canceled orders, and miners front-running.
 Unlike centralized exchanges, the decentralized solution with centralized matcher won’t have the power to steal users’ deposits.

 WX Network provides a decentralized exchange, which allows trading different tokens back and forth between users, as a traditional exchange, with stronger security guarantees to end users due to its decentralized nature.
 An opportunity of creating some new tokens, based on Waves, allows early trading of a crowdfunding stake, that provides liquidity for tokens.
 For this purpose, tokens should be sold in public locations, where buyers and sellers may post orders.